 Think about it, would you say to your friend “Mary wants to go out for lunch, would Beth like to join Mary?”.
 I doubt it.
 You would say “I want to go out for lunch, would you like to join me?”.

 Small children, including babies will learn to understand when you speak to them the way you would speak to others.

 While on the topic of baby talk, I want to mention something called telegraphic speech.

 Back when I was in school we were taught to use telegraphic speech, especially when working with children with a language delay.
 Telegraphic speech is when grammar is omitted from a sentence.
 For example “Where did your ball go?” vs. “where ball go?”.

 However, researcher Marc Fey* and others recently found that using telegraphic speech may actually hinder a child’s language development, especially if the child has a language delay.

 A child needs to hear correct grammar in order for them to use it.

-No, baby talk is fine and can be beneficial to learning a language.
-The bottom line is:
+No you should not!
+Baby talk is fine and can be beneficial to learning a language.

 - use short sentences that contain grammar